Transferring SEAS Email to a Personal Gmail Account

 Important Note for Faculty and Staff

-CETS recommends against transferring your email to Gmail.
+CETS recommends against transferring your work-related email to a personal Gmail account.
 Here is the official Penn policy on using third-party cloud services (like Gmail):